Town Park Pavilion and Bandshell in Murphysboro

 Fabricating Public Art using a Digital Model

 The Design Assist Team modeled the project using the artist's maquette as reference.
-Zahner crafted a digital model based on the artist's physical model.
+Zahner scanned the artist's model and developed an art fabrication plan for the sculpture.
 The model's design details were further developed by Zahner engineers, dividing the model into several buildable subsections.

 These subsections were then fabricated at the Zahner shop, and shipped to the job site.
 There the installers connected the frameworks, and secured the stainless steel skins to the aluminum substrate.

 By using digital processes, Zahner was able to closely match the artist's original model, and produce a large-scale version in aluminum substructure with stainless steel sheeting.

 Zahner used an Angel Hair stainless steel surface for its cladding, which was secured to the ZEPPS framework during installation by Zahner field crew.